CMMC Terms

 A self-replicating, self-propagating, self-contained program that uses networking mechanisms to spread itself

-The Zero Day is the day a new vulnerability is made known.
-In some cases, a zero day exploit is referred to an exploit for which no patch is available yet.
-(Day one is day at which the patch is made available).
+The Zero-Day is the day a new vulnerability is made known.
+In some cases, a zero-day exploit is referred to as an exploit for which no patch is available yet.
+(Day one is the day at which the patch is made available).